Some of Master Masaoka Shiki’s haiku

 柿くへば鐘が鳴るなり法隆寺

-Here is another persimmon haiku:
+Here's another persimmon haiku:

 柿の實や口ばし赤き鳥が來る